THE FORMATION of Congregation of Saint Gemma of Dodoma.

-Formation is a means of forming up growth of anything.
+Formation here means forming up growth of young people for religious vocation.

 Stages of Formation –Aspirants

 Aspirancy is the time for searching.
-This is the time for transition from lay life to the religious life of the Congregation.
+This is the time for transition from lay life to the religious life.

 The aspirant and the community come to know each other and together discern the aspirant’s call to our congregation’s way of life.
 The formator assists the aspirant in her growth in spiritual, social, and intellectual and emotional maturity.
 The aspirant will grow in her relationship with Christ through personal prayers, spiritual reading, guidance and human activities.
 This period lasts for one year.